Roman Beier

 Asynchronous Slack

-Summary: Slack is a very powerful communication platform, which grabs our attention too often in its default setting.
+Summary - Slack is a very powerful communication platform, which grabs our attention too often in its default setting.
 Your Slack should be an environment that serves you, not overwhelms you.
 Changing notifications settings and the overall appearance of the UI can have a significant impact on productivity.

 Start by reading this case study to have less but more meaningful interruptions.
 Or simply see the step-by-step guide below.